Zepbound vs Trulicity: How they compare for weight loss

 Finally, Zepbound is considerably more expensive than older non-GLP-1 weight-loss medications and diabetes drugs prescribed off-label for weight loss.
 The diabetes drug metformin, for example, typically ranges from $10 to $30 a month, depending on dosage.

-Even if Zepbound is not covered under your insurance, if you have commercial insurance and a valid prescription, Eli Lilly’s Zepbound Savings Card may cut your cost to as low as $550 a month for up to a year.
+Even if Zepbound is not covered under your insurance, if you have commercial insurance and a valid prescription, Eli Lilly’s Zepbound Savings Card may cut your cost by as much as $469 a month through June 30, 2025.

-If you have Zepbound insurance coverage, the card can save you even more, pushing costs as low as $25 for a one-month or three-month supply for up to a year.
+If you have Zepbound insurance coverage, the card can save you even more, pushing costs as low as $25 for a one-month or three-month supply until December 31, 2025.

 See if you qualify and check the limitations here.
 One key exclusion: You can’t use the card if you have state, federal, or government-funded health care, including Medicare or Medicaid.